Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: The 4S method

 \subsection{{\bf Step 4 - Selecting:} Selection of the most informative items by disease stage}

-With Step 3, the sequence of item impairment is anchored onto the clinical stages.
-This helps contrasting each subdimension evolution along the clinical progression.
-With Step 4, we aim to better understand what are the dominating items at each clinical stage to ultimately select the most informative ones for clinical monitoring.
+With Step 4, we aim to identify what are the dominating items of each dimension at each clinical stage to ultimately select the most informative ones for clinical monitoring. \RVW{We quantify the contribution of item $k$ ($k \in\mathcal{K}^d$) along dimension-$d$ continuum ($d$=1,...,$D$) using the Fisher information function \cite{magis_note_2015}.
+Under correct model specification, the Fisher information is given by the negative expected second derivative of the item probability, and can be written \cite{baker_item_2004}}:

-The contribution of an item along a subdimension continuum can be quantified by the Fisher information function \cite{magis_note_2015}.
-For each item $k$ ($k \in\mathcal{K}^d$) contributing to subdimension $d$ ($d$=1,...,$D$), the item probability at a given subdimension level is $\mathbb{P}(Y^{k} \mid \Delta) = \displaystyle \prod_{m=0}^{M^k} P^{k}_m(\Delta)^{\mathds{1}_{Y^k=m}}$ with $ P^{k}_m(\Delta)$ defined in Equation \eqref{proba_item}.
-The Fisher information corresponds to the second derivative of this item probability.
-Following Baker et al. [2004] \cite{baker_item_2004} (chapter 8), it can be written: